 Another concurrency mechanism provided by Fortran is the do concurrent construct.
 It permits concurrent execution of the iterations of a loop within the execution of a single image.
 It does not give the user visibility or control of separate threads of execution performing the operations.
 By using this construct, the programmer asserts that there are no interdependencies between loop iterations.
 The language processor is responsible for organizing the use of threads or other mechanisms such as pipelining or the use of GPUs.

-5 General guidance for Fortran
+5 General avoidance mechanisms for Fortran

 In addition to the top 20 generic programming rules from ISO IEC 24772-1 clause 5.2, additional rules from this section apply specifically to the Fortran programming language.
 The recommendations of this clause are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.